msdgwzhy6/RxHttp/README.md

 # RxHttp
-Rxjava do use the cache
+use rxjava do the cache